tearflake/symp-intro/docs/pagefront.md

                | (VBLIST (ID <ATOMIC>)?
 (BUTTON (ID <ATOMIC>)?
 (CAPTION <ATOMIC>)?
 (SET (TARGET <ATOMIC>)? <ANY>)?)+)
 ```

 We apply the same syntax definition nomenclature as noted in Symp specification document.
+In addition, we reserve some freedom to make an order of some sections arbitrary where appropriate.

 ### 2.2 informal semantics